 Internal-gear hubs are more reliable than derailer systems, and require much less maintenance.
-The step-up ratios of their top gears make oversize chainrings unnecessary on small-wheel folding bicycles.
-Unlike derailers, internal hubs can shift at a stop, very nice in stop-and-go urban traffic.
+The step-up ratios of their top gears make oversize chainrings unnecessary on small-wheel bicycles.
+Unlike derailers, internal-gear hubs can shift at a stop, very nice in stop-and-go urban traffic.

 Internal-gear hubs tend to be heavier than derailer systems, and are slightly less efficient in some gears.
-The direct-drive middle gear can be more efficient than in a derailer system, as there is no drag from derailer pulleys.
+On the other hand, an internal-gear hub's direct-drive middle gear can be more efficient, as there is no drag from derailer pulleys.
 Most internal-gear hubs cannot have a quick-release axle.

 If you are interested in old bikes, or the history of this sort of gearing, refer to my page on English Three Speeds.

 Internal-gear hubs work on the principle of "planetary gearing."

 The basic 3-speed hubs have a single "sun" gear rigidly attached to the middle of the axle.
 3 or 4 identical "planet" gears mesh with and revolve around the "sun" gear.
 The "planet" gears are surrounded by (and mesh with) a "gear ring" with its teeth on the inside (an inside-out gear).